DataShades/ckanext-flakes/README.md

 Scenario: each user can set a theme of application and this theme will be applied only for the current user

-Flake are created for the user from the `context`.
+Flakes are created for the user from the `context`.
 Flakes of the user A are visible only to the user A, flakes of the user B exist in the different namespace and are visible only to the user B.